+A favorite "starting scratcher" among feline aficionados is the Cosmic Alpine Scratcher, an inexpensive, long-lasting cardboard incline with a corrugated cardboard scratching surface.
 We've had our original one for over two years.
 At one time, our kittens were small enough to fit inside through the hole.
 Of course, now, the J-Boys are senior cats.

 There are many litter boxes on the market, but make sure the one you choose is shallow enough for easy entrance and egress for your little guy.
 Many people use a small plastic storage box of appropriate size, for starters.

 The litter is the most important factor.
 The link above gives my top picks for premium litter.
 You also owe it to your kitten to read this article on Clumping Clay Litters.